adityaprasad502/adityaprasad502/README.md

 <details>
 <summary><b>Random Quotes for Today</b></summary>
 <br>
-<pre><code>1 » The only limit to your impact is your imagination and commitment. - Tony Robbins</code></pre>
+<pre><code>1 » One must be fond of people and trust them if one is not to make a mess of life. - E. M. Forster</code></pre>
-<pre><code>2 » I am always doing that which I cannot do, in order that I may learn how to do it. - Pablo Picasso</code></pre>
+<pre><code>2 » I have learned that friendship isn't about who you've known the longest, it's about who came and never left your side. - Yolanda Hadid</code></pre>
-<pre><code>3 » No distance of place or lapse of time can lessen the friendship of those who are thoroughly persuaded of each other's worth. - Robert Southey</code></pre>
+<pre><code>3 » I am not bothered by the fact that I am unknown.
+I am bothered when I do not know others. - Confucius</code></pre>
 </details>

 <!--END_SECTION:waka-->